angeluriot/angeluriot/README.md

 ## [🐤 Flappy bird AI *(2020)*](https://github.com/angeluriot/Flappy_bird_AI)

 This program is a neural network using an evolutionary algorithm to learn how to play the famous game Flappy bird.
 The inputs are the distance and the height of the pipes and the speed of the bird, the output is to jump or not.
-After about ten generations, several hundred birds manage to pass the pipes...
+After about ten generations, several hundred of birds manage to go through the pipes...

 <p align="center">
 	<a href="https://github.com/angeluriot/Flappy_bird_AI"><img src="https://i.imgur.com/ydMltSd.png" width="500"></a>